Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## Why do I wake up with neck pain?

 **What's happening:** Usually pillow height, not the mattress.
-But if your shoulders aren't sinking in properly, your pillow height becomes wrong.
+But if your shoulders aren't properly cushioned, your pillow height becomes wrong.

 **The fix:**